tsobe/lobiani/README.md

 # High level requirements
 Develop eCommerce system capable of:

- - adding items to inventory
+ - Managing inventory items
- - providing ways of searching and browsing through the available products and purchasing them
+ - Providing ways of searching and browsing through the available products and purchasing them
- - recommending products to customers based on their purchase history
+ - Recommending products to customers based on their purchase history

-## User stories

-- As an inventory manager I want to add item(s) to the inventory so that make them available for sale
-- As an inventory manager I want to mark item(s) saleable/unsaleable to control which items can be sold
-- As a customer I want to add product to basket so that they can be purchased later
-- As a customer I want to remove product from basket to control the products I want to purchase
-- As a customer I want to purchase products from the basket

 # Doman model
 ## Bounded contexts
 Following are listed fairly good candidates for bounded contexts (clear from the requirements):

-- Inventory - adding items to the inventory
+- Inventory - managing inventory items
 - Sales - searching and purchasing products
 - Recommender - recommending products to customers

 ## Ubiquitous language
 ### Inventory
 - Inventory - collection of potentially saleable items
-- Manager - person who's responsible of adding items to inventory
+- Manager - person who's responsible of adding items to inventory and then updating them as needed
 - Manager adds item(s) to inventory
 - Manager marks item(s) as saleable/unsaleable

 ### Sales
 - Product - representation of saleable inventory item
 - Customer - person who's willing to purchase products
-- Basket - container for products to be purchased at once
+- Basket - container for products to be purchased later at once
 - Customer adds product to basket
 - Customer removes product from basket
 - Customer purchases product(s) from basket